 Are you planning a trip to San Francisco and considering buying the San Francisco Explorer Pass?
-Find out if it’s worth the price and whether this sightseeing card is a good fit for your San Francisco trip!
+Find out if it’s worth the price and whether this sightseeing pass is a good fit for your San Francisco trip!

 With over 25 million visitors in 2017, San Francisco is known for its iconic Golden Gate Bridge, cable cars, and colorful Victorian homes.
 I grew up living in San Francisco and must confess that it has a little bit of everything.
 It’s one of my favorite cities in the world and home to the California Academy of Sciences, the Exploratorium, and the San Francisco Museum of Modern Art (SFMOMA).